Antlerllb/digital_garden_netlify/src/site/notes/1-Project/2024-美赛/Model Generalization.md

 {"dg-publish":true,"permalink":"/1-Project/2024-美赛/Model Generalization/"}
 ---

-# 1 Model Generalization: Shared Momentum in Multiagent Ball Games
+# 1 Model Generalization: Attacker-defender Dribble Model in Multiagent Ball Games
-## 1.1 Three Dimensional Kinematics: Spherical Object and Attacker-defender Dribble Model
+## 1.1 Three Dimensional Kinematics of Spherical Object
 In this section, we focus on the generalization of the momentum concept across various ball games, namely basketball, football, and table tennis.
 The data collection process involves obtaining datasets from different games, each offering unique insights into player dynamics and game characteristics.

 Table: Multiagent Ball Games Dataset Overview